vk3txd/nko-antenna-brief/docs/NKO_Propagation_Diversity.md

 The degree of vertical component in the NKO is frequency-dependent and not yet precisely quantified.
 The phase relationship between horizontal and vertical components varies with frequency and installation geometry.
 These are open questions.
 But the existence of a meaningful vertical component is supported by the field observations, and the mechanism by which it produces intelligibility improvements is physically coherent.

+A note on transmit behaviour: the vertical feedline section that contributes to polarisation diversity on receive also adds a low-angle radiation component on the higher HF bands, particularly 20m, where the section is a meaningful fraction of a wavelength.
+This is a useful bonus — low-angle radiation favours DX paths — but it is not the primary mechanism being described here.
+The receive intelligibility improvement is the observed effect that motivates this analysis.
+The transmit pattern improvement, where it exists, is a secondary benefit consistent with the antenna's hybrid structure.

 ---

 ## 8. Why Improvement Is Asymmetric — Answering the Sceptic